 Substitutions

-Eggs - use 2 flax eggs, for that mix 10g of flaxseed powder or 2tbsp of flaxseed meal with 110g of water, whisk, and set aside for 10 minutes to let it thicken.
-Then use instead of the eggs!
+Eggs - use 2 flax eggs, for that mix 10g of flaxseed powder or 2 tablespoon of flaxseed meal with 110g of water, whisk, and set aside for 10 minutes to let it thicken.
+Then use them instead of the eggs!

 Milk - use plant-based milk instead.